 One of the travellers on the day tour with Nicetravel trying to lift one of the lifting stones

-This is what Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason has to say about these lifting stones:
+This is what Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason has to say about these lifting stones:

 "It has been written that some crew members were fishing from Djúpalónssandur beach, but these men were such strong and energetic fishermen that nothing seemed to be impossible to them.
 They tried their strength on these lifting stones.
 The lifting stones are still to be found on Djúpalónssandur beach on the way south to Einarslón lagoon, a little above the road.